Frequently Asked Questions

 • Use case coverage: For which use cases does AI recommend you?

-• Sentiment: Is AI description positive, neutral, or negative?
+• Sentiment: Is the AI description positive, neutral, or negative?

 • Platform variance: How does perception differ across ChatGPT, Claude, Perplexity?